lwbeam/water_sensors/README.md

     "sound": "pushover"
 }
 ```
+Note that there are length limits associated with push notifications.
+Messages sent to **Android** devices have a title limit of 65 characters and a description limit of 240 characters.
+However, **iOS** devices have a combined limit of only 178 characters (about four lines of text).
+These limits should be taken into consideration when assigning a sensor's `name` and the push notification `title`.
+To ensure these limits are not exceeded, the script sends each push notification separately.
 #### 6. Create Service
 The Python script is designed to run as a `service`.
 To create the service, place definition file `water-sensor.service` in the `/etc/systemd/system` folder.
 In its present form, this file assumes that the script and associated configuration files were placed in the `/home/pi/sensors` folder.
-If this is not the case, `WorkingDirectory` (line 7) must be updated with their correct location.
+If this is not the case, `WorkingDirectory` (line 8) must be updated with their correct location.
 Start the service using the following commands:

 ```Shell
 sudo chmod 644 /etc/systemd/system/water-sensor.service